AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 ## API Endpoints:
 > ***\*\* Check the API Collection on my Postman Profile: https://www.postman.com/ahmed-yahya/workspace/my-public-portfolio-postman-workspace/collection/28181483-41805882-779b-42f7-a246-e96e32633ff5***

+> ***\*\* Also, you can test the API Endpoints using Postman.
+Here is the API's Postman Collection .json file [Postman Collection file](<Postman Collection of API Endpoints/Plain PHP REST API with Token-based Authentication and Image Uploading.postman_collection.json>) you can download and import in your Postman.***

 **1- Register/Sign up/Create a new user (POST):**

 **POST /v1/users**